Foreign policy of the Obama administration: Bahrain

 Some in the media questioned Obama's decision to welcome Bahrain in Prince Salman bin Hamad al-Khalifa in June 2011 because of the fierce crackdown on protesters in the country.
 The collaboration of Saudi Arabia and the other Gulf states with Bahrains royalty, had carried out mass repression since the middle of March.
 This included detaining, beating and torture of thousands.
 In June 2013, Obama urged meaningful reform in Bahrain.
 Bahraini officials rejected Obama's claims about sectarianism between Sunnis and Shias.
-Nevertheless, the Obama administration resumed arms sails and maintenance to the government while the pro-democracy protests and crackdown were ongoing, including ammunition, combat vehicle parts, communications equipment, Blackhawk helicopters, and an unidentified missile system.
+Nevertheless, the Obama administration resumed arms sales and maintenance to the government while the pro-democracy protests and crackdown were ongoing, including ammunition, combat vehicle parts, communications equipment, Blackhawk helicopters, and an unidentified missile system.
 In Bahrain, the administration's policy was to urge protesters to work with existing rulers toward what officials called "regime alteration."

 Egypt

 After escalating demonstrations challenged the long-standing strong-man rule of Egyptian President Hosni Mubarak, Obama and many European leaders called for him to step down and he did so in 2011.
 The Egyptians elected a new government based on the Muslim Brotherhood.
 However, the new President Mohamed Morsi was overthrown in 2013 by the military.
 President Obama strongly criticized the military takeover and the situations at the end of 2013 remained very tense.

+In 2015, the Obama administration lifted the freeze of weapons to Egypt, allowing the $1.3 billion annual shipment of arms to resume.